We hold these core beliefs as non-negotiable. Everything else–while important–is not a test of fellowship.

 The Bible is the most precious book the world has ever known.
 It is composed of many books written by many different authors over a period of 1500 years.
 Inspired by God, it was given to humans as a primary way for us to understand the story of God and his love and desire for humankind.
 It defines good and evil.
 In its pure form, it represents the things God wants us to know about himself.
 It points us to Jesus, who is the Word of God, who can convict us, redeem us, and sustain us until Jesus returns.

 To be "saved" from something means that there is danger if the salvation doesn't come.
 As fallen human beings, we are all separated from God because of the evil things we have done.
 Our end is death if we continue on our own path without reaching out to Jesus for salvation.
-Salvation comes through true, active belief in Jesus as the Son of God and Savior of the world.
+Salvation– abundant, everlasting life–comes through true, active belief in Jesus as the Son of God and Savior of the world.
 When a human comes to true belief in Jesus, salvation is his or hers forever and ever.
 Abundant eternal life is the reward for true belief in Jesus.

-These other beliefs also help define us, but we recognize that there may be differences of opinion
+These following beliefs also help define us, but we recognize that there may be differences of opinion

 The Gospel is the entire story of God's love for us.
 It is about how a loving God created us to live under his rule and reap the benefits of living in a perfect Kingdom.
 As humans, we sinned and tore ourselves out of the Kingdom, essentially setting up ourselves as rulers of our own kingdoms.
 The Gospel story tells of how God pursues his children, anxiously desiring for them to come back under his loving rule as King.
 This pursuit culminated in the life, death, and resurrection of Jesus.
 Through Jesus, all humans now have the opportunity for forgiveness of sins and access to live as citizens of the Kingdom of God.
 [Read the Gospel here.]